sammyfreg/netImgui/README.md

  <p align="center"><img src="https://github.com/sammyfreg/netImgui/blob/master/Web/img/netImguiLogo.png" width=128 height=128></p>

 # Summary
 **NetImgui** is a library to remotely display and control **[Dear ImGui](https://github.com/ocornut/imgui)** menus with an associated **netImgui server** application.
 Designed to painlessly integrate into existing codebase with few changes required to the existing logic.
+It forwards the rendering information needed to draw the UI on another PC (vertices, indices, draw commands).

 ![NetImgui](https://github.com/sammyfreg/netImgui/blob/master/Web/img/netImgui.png)

 # Purpose
-Initially created to assist game developers in debugging their game from a PC while it runs on console.
+Initially created to assist game developers in debugging their game from a PC while running on console or cellphone.
 However, its use can easily be extended to other fields.
+For example, help with VR developement, or easily add a UI to some devices without display but TCP/IP communications available.

 #### 1. Input ease of use
 For programs running on hardware without easy access to a keyboard and mouse, **netImgui** provides the  comfort of your computer's inputs while controlling it remotely.